 - Ensure the free flow of data.
 In the USMCA Financial Services Chapter, Article 17.19: Transfer of Information is a good example of a strong free flow of data provision that a U.S.-Japan trade agreement can draw upon.
-While CPTPP includes a data flow provision, it relies on the approach from the GATS Financial Services Understanding which is outdated, as it was concluded in 1997. - Similarly, a U.S.-Japan trade agreement should prohibit data localization measures.
+Similarly, a U.S.-Japan trade agreement should prohibit data localization measures.
 The USMCA Financial Services Chapter, Article 17.20: Location of Computing Facilities, prohibits data localization as long as financial institutions provide the access to data to regulators for their regulatory and supervisory purposes.
-CPTPP does not include such a provision lacking recognition and understanding of the importance of this issue to the sector from a cybersecurity as well as business efficiency perspective.
 Inclusion of such a provision in a U.S.-Japan trade agreement is critical to the affirmation of this U.S. government policy for the provision of financial services in a global economy.
 Combined, provisions 17.19 and 17.20 will help facilitate the adoption of cloud technologies in the Financial Services sector which will have multiple benefits for efficiency, cybersecurity, and privacy.

-- A U.S.-Japan trade agreement should commit to deepened regulatory cooperation and coherence in FinTech developments, complementing multilateral and other bilateral efforts aimed at promoting cross-border financial technology development and growth. - Financial regulatory cooperation commitments in a U.S.-Japan trade agreement should include robust transparency obligations that ensure stakeholders have the opportunity to review and comment on proposed measures.
+While the U.S.-Japan Digital Trade Agreement contains strong language in these areas, it is important that similar language also be included in the financial services chapter of any comprehensive U.S.-Japan Trade Agreement. - A U.S.-Japan trade agreement should commit to deepened regulatory cooperation and coherence in FinTech developments, complementing multilateral and other bilateral efforts aimed at promoting cross-border financial technology development and growth. - o Financial regulatory cooperation commitments in a U.S.-Japan trade agreement should include robust transparency obligations that ensure stakeholders have the opportunity to review and comment on proposed measures.
 Such obligations would ensure industry and other stakeholders can engage with regulators to craft meaningful outcomes to meet regulatory objectives while not hindering the industry's ability to serve its clients.
 The agreement should also set clear rules regarding how regulators will engage with applicants for a license, including timelines and fees. - A U.S.-Japan agreement should set a high standard to discipline subsidies to financial services related entities.
-Provisions in the financial services chapter should discipline the granting of subsidies to state-owned financial institutions with limited exception for certain programs. - Encourage the U.S. and Japanese governments to avoid distortions that arise when one market participant enjoys favorable treatment over another. - Establish a level playing field between mutual aid cooperatives (kyosai) and Financial Services Agency (FSA)-regulated private sector financial service providers. - Support the Japanese government's continued efforts to ensure a level playing field between postal financial institutions and the private sector.
+Provisions in the financial services chapter should discipline the granting of subsidies to state-owned financial institutions with limited exception for certain programs. - Encourage the U.S. and Japanese governments to avoid distortions that arise when one market participant enjoys favorable treatment over another. - Establish a level playing field between mutual aid cooperatives (kyosai) and Financial Services Agency (FSA)-regulated private sector financial service providers. - o Support the Japanese government's continued efforts to ensure a level playing field between postal financial institutions and the private sector.